 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19.
 All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital.
 The study is subdivided into several parts, according to whether participants are children or adults, and by geographic area.
 The study is dynamic, and treatments are added and removed as results and suitable treatments become available.
 The parts in this version of the protocol (which should be checked and confirmed as the current latest version) are as follows:

 Part A (UK adults ≥18 years old only): Early phase assessment - Dimethyl fumarate vs no additional treatment, and additional information on efficacy and safety collected.

+(Children’s recruitment to Part A discontinued in version 17.1)

 Part B: discontinued in version 16.0.